rook/rook/Documentation/Storage-Configuration/Monitoring/ceph-monitoring.md

 ## Prometheus Instances

-With the Prometheus operator running, we can create a service monitor that will watch the Rook cluster and collect metrics regularly.
+With the Prometheus operator running, we can create service monitors that will watch the Rook cluster.

+There are two sources for metrics collection:

+- Prometheus manager module: It is responsible for exposing all metrics other than ceph daemons performance counters.
+- Ceph exporter: It is responsible for exposing only ceph daemons performance counters as prometheus metrics.

 From the root of your locally cloned Rook repo, go the monitoring directory:

 ```console